bentomhall/nih-system/homebrewery/world/player-options.md

 Beginning at 15th level, when you use your Planar Jaunt feature you pick up a shroud of elemental fire.
 Until the end of your next turn, your melee weapon attacks deal extra fire damage equal to your Intelligence modifier and any creature that hits you with an attack from within 5 feet takes fire damage equal to your Intelligence modifier.

 #### Avatar of Lava
 At 20th level, your devotion to earth and fire is total.
 As an action you can transform into an avatar of lava for one minute.
-While transformed, your size increases to Large if there is room to do so without squeezing, you gain immunity to fire and acid, and all enemies that end their turns within 10 feet of you take 4d6 fire damage unless they succeed on a Dexterity saving throw against your Spellcasting DC.
+While transformed, your size increases to Large if there is room to do so without squeezing, you gain immunity to fire and acid, and all enemies that end their turns within 10 feet of you take 4d6 fire damage unless they succeed on a Dexterity saving throw against your spell save DC.
 Once you use this feature, you must complete a long rest before you can use it again.

 ### Storm Devotion
 Like a hurricane, devotees of the primal storm sweep through the battlefield, leaving only devastation in their wake.
 Devoted to air and water, they prefer quick attacks and rapid movement to standing and fighting.